 When purchasing outdoor decor items, you have to ensure that they’re waterproof.
 For instance, if you’re planning to buy a waterproof mattress for outdoors, you might be looking at some that are made of nylon.

-In the same way, nylon flags are also impervious to water.
+In the same way, I’ve found that nylon flags are also impervious to water.
 Unfortunately, they are also lightweight.
-Because of this, they move with even the slightest breeze and, hence, are more likely to wrap around a pole.
+Because of this, they move with even the slightest breeze and, hence, making the flag wrap around the pole.

 Use A Non-Tangle Rod